11 Snakes Which Are Easy To Step On

 Source: iNaturalist user desertnaturalist – CC BY 4.0

-This snake is easy to step on because of its love for human environments.
-Central American lyre snakes are most common in western Nicaragua and northeast Honduras.
-They measure up to 180cm, and have a mild venom with haemorrhagins and myotoxins, which target blood vessels and muscle tissue respectively.
+This snake is easy to step on both because of its relatively large size, and its love of human environments.
+Central American lyre snakes (Trimorphodon quadruplex) are most common in Nicaragua, Honduras and northwest Costa Rica.
+They can reach almost 2 metres, and have a mild venom with haemorrhagins and myotoxins, which target blood vessels and muscle tissue respectively.

-This is a tricky snake which could be anywhere in a small Nicaraguan town.
-If stepped on, a Trimorphodon quadruplex may flee rapidly, or sink its fangs into your ankle.
-If so, you’ll be fine if you detach their mouth instantly.
+This is a troublesome snake which could be anywhere in a small Nicaraguan town.
+If stepped on, a lyre snake may flee rapidly, or sink its fangs into your ankle.
+If so, you’ll be fine as long as you detach their mouth instantly.
 This is a rear-fanged snake which must chew over many seconds, or even minutes, to actually inject dangerous quantities of venom.

 Plain-bellied Watersnake Nerodia erythrogaster